Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Substitute

-section, remove the required device:spec: cephClusterSpec: nodes: <machineName>: # remove the entire entry for the node to replace storageDevices: {...} role: [...]
+nodessection, remove the required device or update thestorageDeviceFilterregexp accordingly.
+For example:spec: cephClusterSpec: nodes: <machineName>: # remove the entire entry for the node to replace storageDevices: {...} role: [...]

 Substitute